 Definition: Bacteria that are in the growth and reproductive phase, i.e., not spores.
-[Queensland Health 2005]
+[Queensland Health 2005] vehicle viable but not (non-) culturable (bacteria)

 Definition: An inanimate intermediary in the indirect transmission of an agent that carries the agent from a reservoir to a susceptible host.
 [CDC 2005]